Towards a Classification of pseudo-Riemannian Geometries Admitting Twistor Spinors: The zero set of a twistor spinor

 \section{The zero set of a twistor spinor}

-In this section we want to describe the possible local shapes of the zero set $Z_{\ph}$ of a twistor spinor $\ph \in \Gamma(S^g)$ and study the properties and related local geometries of the spinor off it´s zero set.
-It is known that in the Riemannian case the zero set consists of a countable union of isolated points (cf. \cite{bfkg}).
+In this section we want to describe the possible local shapes of the zero set $Z_{\ph}$ of a twistor spinor $\ph \in \Gamma(S^g)$ and study the properties and related local geometries of the spinor off its zero set.
+It is shown in \cite{bfkg} that in the Riemannian case the zero set consists of a countable union of isolated points.
 For the Lorentzian case, \cite{ns} shows that $Z_{\ph}$ - if nonempty - consists either of isolated points or of isolated images of lightlike geodesiscs.
 Moreover, one has that for a given $x \in Z_{\ph}$, there is an open neighborhood $U$ of $x$ in $M$ and $V$ of $0$ in $T_xM$ such that